Vesta Stoudt

 About

-Best recognized for being a factory worker during the Second World War famous for her letter to President Franklin D. Roosevelt suggested the use of adhesive tape to improve ammunition boxes and inventing the duct tape.
+Best recognized for being a factory worker during the Second World War.
+She was famous for her letter to President Franklin D. Roosevelt where she suggested the use of adhesive tape to improve ammunition boxes.
+She would eventually be known for inventing duct tape.

 Before Fame

-She came up with the idea in February 1943.
+She came up with the idea for duct tape in February of 1943.

 Trivia